 - In areas where there are difficulties, staff will assist in any way they can.

 - Staff working on service points can be expected to be aware of the problems faced by people with disabilities, and to assist wherever and whenever possible.

 - As appropriate, Library Services will attempt to make adjustments to facilities to enhance access and use.
-For example, the computer cluster in Zone GD of the Main Library have several height-adjustable tables, and the Main Library is equipped with a suite of assistive technology booths.
+For example, there are height-adjustable desks on the ground, first, second and third floors of the Main Library, and the Main Library is also equipped with a suite of assistive technology booths.